 - What if I want to make changes to the pre-approval application I have already submitted?

 Changes are acceptable for eligible products within the same product type (as determined by BNI code on the Eligible Measures List) but the total value of the pre-approved rebate cannot be exceeded.
-The date determined for the 365 day term of the pre-approval does not change.
+The date determined for the 6-month reservation (previously 1 year) term of the pre-approval does not change.

 - Can I purchase and install product(s) before my pre-approval application is complete?